Maanvi Gagroo

-Maanvi Gagroo is an Indian actress who appears in Hindi films and television, She has worked in various web series like TVF Pitchers, TVF Tripling, and Four More Shots Please!.
+Maanvi Gagroo (born September 5, 1985) is an Indian actress who appears in Hindi films and television, She has worked in various web series like TVF Pitchers, TVF Tripling, and Four More Shots Please!.

 At the 2023 Filmfare OTT Awards, she won Filmfare OTT Award for Best Actress in a Comedy Series for her performance in the TVF Tripling Season 3.

 Personal life and background

-Maanvi Gagroo was born in Kashmiri family to Surender and Urmil Gagroo in New Delhi.
+Maanvi Gagroo was born in a Kashmiri Pandit family to Surender and Urmil Gagroo in New Delhi.
 She went to The Mother's International School, New Delhi and earned her bachelor’s degree in psychology from Gargi College, University of Delhi.
 Maanvi married Kumar Varun on 23 February 2023 in a private ceremony.

 Career

 Gagroo began her career with the Disney Channel's television show Dhoom Machaao Dhoom in 2007.
 She is known for her work in web series like TVF Pitchers, TVF Tripling, Made in Heaven and Four More Shots Please!.
 In 2019, she portrayed the character of 'Apsara', a plus size woman in a comedy movie Ujda Chaman opposite Sunny Singh, for which she wore a fat suit.
 She has worked with Ayushmann Khurrana in Shubh Mangal Zyada Saavdhan.
 The film deals with the subject of same-sex love and Maanvi played the role of a 'quirky bride'.
 In 2023, Maanvi Gagroo won the Filmfare OTT Award for Best Actor, Series (Female): Comedy.

+Heer Sara is her upcoming Indian Hindi-language film written and directed by Kartik Chaudhry.
+It stars Gagroo, Patralekhaa, Shveta Salve and Arif Zakaria.
+The movie, also known as Heer Sara Aur Pondicherry, is a female-based road-trip drama, which is primarily about live journey of two young women from Indore—Heer and Sara, along their motorcycle journey from Indore to Pondicherry.
+Many things happen during the journey, which form the basis of this movie.